 Best Practice Guidelines on Genetic and Genomic Medicine

-The Task Force on Genetics and Genomics (G&G) under the Academy’s Professionalism and Ethics Committee (PEC) has developed a set of Best Practice Guidelines on Genetic and Genomic Medicine with a view to providing a clear ethical framework for the sound adoption and application of genetic technology and the many benefits it brings.
+Click here for the set of BPG developed by the Task Force on Genetics and Genomics with a view to providing a clear ethical framework for the sound adoption and application of genetic technology and the many benefits it brings.

-The set of Guidelines is for guidance only and not intended to be prescriptive.
-It is developed from the perspectives of professionalism and ethics, on the basis of which medical and dental practitioners should exercise their clinical judgement, with regard to all clinical and other circumstances.
+Note: The above BPGs are for guidance only and not intended to be prescriptive.
+They are developed from the perspectives of professionalism and ethics, on the basis of which medical and dental practitioners should exercise their clinical judgement, with regard to all clinical and other circumstances.

 Guidelines on Procedural Sedation